UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

  * 5 minutes each (including setup) - no kidding!
  * Every student will give one
  * Purposes: introduce yourself, share interests, show Python applications
- * Any topic you like, that is related to Python -- according to you!
+ * Any topic you like that is related to Python -- according to you!